of one's own culture does not require contempt or disrespect for other cultures.

 Gabrielle Dominguez is a School Psychology Ph.D. student and a Graduate Research Assistant for the Equity Project.
 She holds a B.A. with distinction in Psychology from Yale University.
 She has worked as an undergraduate research assistant at Yale, the University of Michigan, and the University of Alabama at Birmingham.
 Gabrielle is interested in interventions that aim to eliminate the discrimination experienced by racial minority students in grades K-12.
 She is also interested in the study of behavior modification in applied settings, such as classrooms.
 Currently, she is working on the PBIS Indiana grant and is focused on helping schools develop and maintain culturally responsive practices while implementing behavioral interventions and supports.

 Elliot Jordan is Instructional Systems Developer at the Equity Project.
-Current projects include web development, video production, and social media management.
+Current responsibilities include web development and content strategy for all project websites, video production, and social media management.
 Elliot also provides IT support to CEEP and the Equity Project staff.
-He earned his Specialist (Ed.S.) degree in Instructional Systems Technology at the IU Wright School of Education in 2011.
-Before joining the Equity Project, Elliot worked at IU as an Instructional Designer for the Office of Research Administration IT group (RASD) and as a Graduate Assistant Lab Manager in the IST Department.
+He earned his Specialist (Ed.S.) and Masters degrees in Instructional Systems Technology at the IU Wright School of Education in 2011.
+Before joining the Equity Project, Elliot worked at Indiana University as an Instructional Designer for the Office of Research Administration IT group (RASD) and as a Graduate Assistant Lab Manager in the IST Department.
 In 2009, he completed his MBA at University of California, Riverside and was a Teaching Assistant throughout his graduate program there.
-Elliot also has 5 years of teaching experience at the K-12 and adult-school levels in Los Angeles and a wide variety of IT consulting and management experience.
+Elliot also has a wide variety of IT consulting and management experience and 5 years teaching technology at the K-12 and adult-school levels in Los Angeles.